qwe2820435o2/SceneGuide/Design/Counting scheme design (5) - Link Of The Query.md

 Query the corresponding collect, comment, share, stream, download and other values according to the Primary Id

 ### 1.2 Single Ttem Statistics Query (increase local cache)
+> This interface is suitable for business scenarios with moderate sensitivity to statistical changes and high concurrency, such as: Embed sharing page